utkuali/pacificheist-ESX-/README.md

 Feel free to edit this freely and post an improved or edited version of this script.

 I would appreciate permissions beforehand and credits.
-Altough I'm not sure changing the file names may break the script, I would appreciate it if you don't change it.
+Although I'm not sure changing the file names may break the script, don't change it.

 [My Discord](https://discord.gg/yqHmvcr)